SLE339 - Human Genetics

 |Enrolment modes:||Trimester 2: Burwood (Melbourne)|

-1 x 2 hour class and 1 x 1 hour class per week, 5 x 3 hour practical classes per trimester.
+1 x 2 hour class per week, 1 x 1 hour class per week, 5 x 3 hour practicals per trimester.

-This unit concentrates on modern molecular aspects of genetic disease using a case study approach.
-It will be valuable for students considering a clinical or medical research career.
+This unit concentrates on modern molecular aspects of genetic diseases using a case study approach.
+This will be valuable for students considering a clinical or medical research career.
 Various genetic diseases will be studied to illustrate principles of Mendelian and non-Mendelian genetics, mapping, linkage and isolation of human disease genes, mutation analysis, molecular pathology, prenatal diagnosis, gene therapy, carrier detection and ethical issues.
-Links to current research projects will be emphasized.
-Aspects of cytogenetics and genetic counseling will be taught by input from guest lecturers from Genetic Health Services Victoria and other institutions as appropriate.
+Links to current research projects and clinical trials will be emphasised.
+Expert guest lecturers from other institutions will teach aspects of cytogenetics, genetic counseling and epigenetics.

 Unit Fee Information

 Unit fee information available soon